SchenbergZY/manual/book/features/external_toc.md

 ## What does it do?

 This functionality, part of the [TeachBooks package](https://github.com/TeachBooks/TeachBooks) allows you to refer to `.ipynb`, `.md` and `.rst` files stored on public repositories.
 These files are then handles as if they were normal files in your book, leading to a the file as a page in your built book.
 To prevent issues it validates that the external content has a permissive license, automatically combines any `reference.bib` files, and warns you if there's a mismatch in `requirements.txt` or with plugins in `_config.yml`.
+Furthermore, it adds an attribution admonition (like the one on this page) to the page, showing the source of the file in the built book.

 To ease the process, the webapp [TeachBooks Recombiner](https://teachbooks.io/recombiner/) allows you to select the pages to take from other books and generate the syntax to add them to your book.